Day: Saturday Date: April 11th

 We are so excited Santa Monica will soon offer shared bikes for use by residents and visitors to ride for transit and pleasure.
 Bike Share will launch in 2015 with 500 bikes located at hub locations throughout Santa Monica.
 Learn more at SMBikeShare.com

 At this year’s LACBC Holiday Open House we had a slide show instead of the vision boards we assembled last year.
 LACBC and each Local Chapter contributed slides from this year along with a few of our favorite images.
 Each chapter was asked to contribute 5 slides.

+#GIVINGTUESDAY!
+As we gather this holiday season with friends and family, we give thanks for the health and safety of those we hold most dear and look forward to sharing and creating cherished memories with family, friends and neighbors like you!
+We hope you will also take a moment to consider a year end donation to us at Santa Monica Spoke / LACBC!
 With your support we can expand our adult and child education programs and classes, outreach and more!
 More success and continued work toward more equitable and safer policies and infrastructure for people walking and biking in Santa Monica and the Los Angeles region.

 Gift a MEMBERSHIP

 50% of your membership dollars stay local / 50% help support region efforts through LACBC,

 or you can Donate via LACBC on our behalf to Santa Monica Spoke